Infrastructure

 This page describes the internal standards and building blocks that sit beneath the modules.

-It’s not a hosted platform promise—it’s a public description of how the work stays reviewable.
+It is not a hosted-platform promise.
+It is a public description of how the work stays reviewable.

 Shared layers